moayadeldin/deeptune/docs/source/index.rst

 Welcome to Deeptune's documentation!
 ===================================

 **DeepTune** is a full compatible tool package to automate Computer Vision, Natural Language Processing, Tabular, and Time Series state-of-the-art deep learning algorithms for multimodal applications on image, text, tabular, and time series datasets.
-The library is designed for use in different applied machine learning domains, including but not limited to medical imaging, natural language understanding, time series analysis, providing users with powerful, ready-to-use CLI tool that unlock the full potential of their case studies through just a few simple commands.
+The library is designed for use in different applied machine learning domains, including but not limited to medical imaging, natural language understanding, time series analysis, providing users with powerful, ready-to-use CLI tool that unlock the full potential of their case studies through just a one simple command.

 **DeepTune** is primarily presented for undergraduate and graduate computer science students community at St. Francis Xavier University (StFX) in Antigonish, Nova Scotia, Canada.
 We aspire to seeing this software adopted broadly across the computer science research community all over the world.